Rockz1152/homeServer/README.md

 ```

 ### Repairing
-- _The default configuration for portainer and watchtower will automatically keep them up-to-date_
-- _If you accidentally remove Portainer or Watchtower, use these commands to repair them_
+_If you accidentally remove Portainer or Watchtower, use these commands to repair them_
 ```
 cd ~/homeServer
 docker stop portainer